Hanabi-Live/hanabi-live/docs/VARIANTS.md

 * All color clues will "touch" the dark rainbow suit.
 * There is only one of each dark rainbow card in the deck, which means that every dark rainbow card is "critical".

+### Gray

+* One of the suits is replaced with a gray suit.
+* No color clues "touch" the gray suit.
+(It is a colorless suit.)
+* There is only one of each gray card in the deck, which means that every gray card is "critical".

 ### Color Blind

 * Color clues touch no suits.
 (Empty color clues are always allowed.)